 Jan joined our staff in September of 2015.
 She received her Certificate in Bookkeeping from McHenry County College in Crystal Lake, Illinois.
 Her background in bookkeeping is an aggregate of experience from a diverse group of businesses.
 Gardening, baking, and pugs are her passions.

 Jane is thrilled to be teaching in the middle school at Safe Haven School Lake Bluff.
 Her educational background is in science, and she loves sparking her students’ curiosity and seeing where it leads them.
 She holds a bachelor’s degree in genetics from the University of Kansas and a master’s degree in genetics from the University of Chicago.
 She also holds master’s degrees in special education and reading and literacy education.
 Jane has been teaching students with special needs for six years in therapeutic and general education settings.
 She loves to watch her students grow and thrive at Safe Haven School and looks forward to their future success.

 Cassie Loyo joined Safe Haven in October 2017 and enjoys being part of the Safe Haven team.
-She holds a Bachelors in Social Work from Northeastern Illinois University and a Masters in Education from Quincy University with an LBS1 endorsement.
-Cassie has worked in therapeutic school settings for 10 years, primarily with students who have autism and behavioral disorders.
+She holds a Bachelor’s degree in Social Work from Northeastern Illinois University and a Master’s in Education from Quincy University with an LBS1 endorsement.
+Cassie has worked in therapeutic school settings for ten years, primarily with students who have autism and behavioral disorders.
 She has taught a variety of students with a range of disabilities from middle school age to high school.
-When she is not teaching, Cassie enjoys reading, rooting for the Cubs, and spending time with her 2 sons and husband.
+When she is not teaching, Cassie enjoys reading, rooting for the Cubs, and spending time with her two sons and husband.

 Social Work Staff